annekao/festivalplay-ember/README.md

-Take a look at the server/API code [here](https://github.com/annekao/itp-405-final-project-node-api).
-This is hosted on https://festivalplay-api.herokuapp.com/.
+Take a look at the server/API code [here](https://github.com/annekao/itp-405-final-project-node-api) which is hosted on https://festivalplay-api.herokuapp.com/.

 ##Requirements (client-side application driven by an API)
 **Use of Ember for the client-side application**